dalhunter/Threat-Intel-Reports/README.md

 ## Overview
-* This repository demonstrates threat actor analysis using structured intelligence methods, and MITRE ATT&CK–based analysis.
+* This repository showcases threat actor analysis using structured intelligence methods and the MITRE ATT&CK framework.
-* Reports are written in clear, accessible language for both educational and practical threat intelligence use.
+* Reports are written in clear, accessible language for both educational and operational threat intelligence use.
-* When viewing the PDFs, please select "More Pages" to ensure the full report is visible.
+* When viewing the PDFs, please select “More Pages” to ensure the full report is visible.

 ## Each report includes:
 * Section 1: Actor Background